JulienPradet/quizzALJP/doc/api/webrtc/star_network.md

 - `SlavePeer:id()` : gets the id of the peer
 - `SlavePeer:message$()` : gets the stream of messages received by the Slave.
 It is an Rx.Observable and the object that can be received in the stream is `{ message }`
 - `SlavePeer:send(message)` : sends a message to the Master
+- `SlavePeer:close()`: destroys the peer (super relevant for tests in order not to have to many active connections)
 - `SlavePeer:on(event, callback)`: callback called for specific events.
 The registered events are :
-    - `connected` : The master successfully connected to the signalling server
+    - `connected` : The slave successfully connected to the master

         Callback: `function(id)`
         - `id` is the master's id

-    - `disconnected` : The slave was disconnected from the signalling server
+    - `disconnected` : The slave was disconnected from the master
         Callback: `function()`